nitin30kumar/Automate-FB-SignIN-SignUp/README.md

 #### Salient features

 * comments in code for clear understanding
+* no need of your personal email id
+* email id is your firstname_DOB
+  * > for example, if your firstname is "Nitin" and DOB is "30-05-1998" then your email will be "nitin30051998@gmailnator.com"
 * simple and small code to understand better
 * not so difficult to grasp
 * clear as so many topics covered like: